-helping us to understand the difference between items that sell frequently versus items with sporadic sales opportunities.
-The default value is 15% (meaning items that sold in less than 15% of the weeks last year (8 weeks) should be considered a sporadic sales opportunity and will be stocked at a lower level during their off season).
+Paladin provides a way to calculate the correct amount of inventory to have on hand (frequent sales vs seasonal).
+To understand the difference between items that sell frequently versus items with sporadic sales opportunities (seasonal), Paladin has set a default value of 15%, meaning items that sold in less than 15% of the weeks in a year (8 weeks) should be considered sporadic sales opportunities and will be stocked at a lower level during their off season.

-semi-seasonal products, set this value to a higher number.
+If you want to reduce calculated stock needs (i.e. order less) on slow moving, semi-seasonal products, you can set the value to a higher number.
 30% would establish the threshold at 16 weeks (52 * 30%).
-40% would use 21 weeks or less per year as the threshold.
+40% would use 21 weeks, or less, per year as the threshold.

-This setting will have NO effect on product currently “in-season”.
-If your desire is to lower the suggested order quantities on off season slow movers, try increasing this value.
+This setting has no effect on products currently “in-season.”
+If you want to lower the suggested order quantities on off season slow movers, increase the value.

 If you have questions or suggestions about this information, contact firstname.lastname@example.org.